-The cave, about 300 meters long, contains 150 prints, in the colours ocher, red and black.
+The cave, about 300 meters long, contains 150 prints, in the colors ocher, red and black.
 These caves were discovered in 1879 by Marcelino Sanz de Sautuola and his daughter Mary.

 After parking at the lighthouse, climb the grassy path to the cliff, with a photogenic landscape in every direction, such as the golden bay at Playa de Mataleñas or over the hills on the east side of Santander Bay.

 Santillana del Mar

-It is a living museum and can only be visited on foot.
+It is a living museum, and you can only visit it on foot.
 In the ninth century, the monastery of Santa Julian arose in the village, which was expanded in the twelfth century with the prestigious church of Santa Juliana, the first and one of the functional exponents of Romanesque art in Cantabria.

 Cathedral of Santa María de la Asunción